iTXTech/Genisys/README.md

 * This core is an unofficial version of PocketMine-MP modified by DREAM STUDIO & iTX Technologies LLC.
 * Genisys is only a fork of PocketMine-MP and all original codes are written by PocketMine Team.
 * [**Click Here to get php7**](https://github.com/iTXTech/PHP-Genisys/tree/master/php7)
 * Be free to create a _Pull Request_ or open an _Issue_.
 English and Chinese are both recommended.
+(Please do your best to use English because it is easy to communicate with worldwide.)

 ###Acknowledgements
 * Skull, FlowerPot are based on **@ImagicalCorp** ImagicalMine's work